bbatsov/prelude/README.md

 #### vim emulation

-If you want to use vim inside of emacs enable the `prelude-evil` module which provides support for `evil-mode`.
+If you want to use vim keybindings inside of Emacs enable the `prelude-evil` module which provides support for `evil-mode`.

 ### Cheatsheet